ivuorinen/starred/README.md

 - [craftzdog/dotfiles-public](https://github.com/craftzdog/dotfiles-public) - My personal dotfiles
 - [danymat/neogen](https://github.com/danymat/neogen) - A better annotation generator.
 Supports multiple languages and annotation conventions.
 - [epwalsh/obsidian.nvim](https://github.com/epwalsh/obsidian.nvim) - Neovim plugin for Obsidian, written in Lua
+- [folke/edgy.nvim](https://github.com/folke/edgy.nvim) - Easily create and manage predefined window layouts, bringing a new edge to your workflow
 - [folke/lazy.nvim](https://github.com/folke/lazy.nvim) - 💤 A modern plugin manager for Neovim
 - [folke/trouble.nvim](https://github.com/folke/trouble.nvim) - 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - 💥   Create key bindings that stick.
 WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.